Cadey Phipps, LMFTFounder & Clinical Director

-I am human, I am real, and I have had my own life experiences that have included both great joys and true pain.
-I aim to meet others where they are and allow for my own parts that have personally experienced heartbreak, love, grief, joy, trauma, and loss to sit beside me as I work with you.
-I love that my job allows me to connect to other, real humans.
-My pronouns are she/her.
-When I’m not working, you can find me spending time with my partner and our cats, Khaleesi and Drogo (GoT fans?) and foster kittens and pups; reading; creating music; or eating at a new restaurant.
+I’m Cadey and my pronouns are she/her.
+As a therapist, I find it important to first show up as a human.
+I aim to meet others where they are and allow for the parts of me that have personally experienced healing, heartbreak, love, grief, joy, trauma, and loss to sit beside me as I work with you.
+I love that my job allows me to connect to other, real humans with compassion and curiosity.
+When I’m not working, you can find me spending time with my partner, our rainbow/IVF baby girl, our cats and a rotation of foster kittens and pups; reading; creating music; or eating at a new restaurant.
 I love finding new ways to move my body in a fun and enjoyable way, and am HAES aligned and IE informed.
 I am so excited to work with you, wherever you are in your life journey!

 MY THERAPEUTIC APPROACH IS:

 I am passionate about helping humans connect to their inner wisdom in order to connect fully with others.
 I’m here to listen without judgement and help you find healing, peace, and acceptance in order to live your most authentic life.